SvenBroeckling/phasesix-rulebook/published/magic_en.md

 * 9th century: Magic level 1
 * 10th century: Magic level 0
 {% else %}
 There is a certain *level of magic* in the world.
 This indicates the strength of the magic surrounding the characters.
-Usually this magic level is **1**.
+Usually this magic level is **3**.
 Special places may have a different magic level, for example a magic place by an old oak tree in an enchanted forest may have a higher magic level.
 It is also possible to play in a world where magic has a much higher influence.
 {% endif %}

-Additional dice are used when casting spells based on the current Magic level.
+The current *magic level* has an effect on the spell being cast.
+The spell description will usually give an indication of how the *magic level* is taken into account.

 If the magic level is above 5, the magic cast is completely chaotic and unreliable.
 The GM decides exactly how a spell is cast.
 In addition, any spell cast with a magic level of 6 or higher will definitely have **side effects**.